BjornFrierPedersen/it_sikkerhed_notes/_content/dictionary.md

 - **Sponge construction**: A cryptographic function used in SHA-3 and other algorithms, which can absorb arbitrary amounts of data and produce outputs of any desired length.

 ## T
+- **ThreatModelExampleTable**: A visual reference guide that illustrates a structured approach to threat modeling, showing example components, data flows, and security considerations in tabular format.
+Used to help identify and document potential security threats, vulnerabilities, and mitigations in system design.
 - **TAG**: A type of metadata attached to information for classification or identification in security systems.
 - **TCG**: Trusted Computing Group - An organization that develops and promotes open standards for hardware-enabled trusted computing.
 - **TCP**: Transmission Control Protocol - A core protocol of the Internet Protocol Suite used for reliable data transmission.